Pressio/pressio-demoapps/README.md

 **pressio-demoapps** is a library of 1D, 2D and 3D demo problems of varying complexity, ranging from a simple 1D linear advection, to 2D reaction-diffusion, and 3D Euler equations, and more.

 Key features include:

 - support for both C++ and Python
 - cell-centered finite volume discretization with various numerical schemes and *exact Jacobians*
 - focus on providing self-contained and well-defined problems
-- built-in support for a sample mesh: this mean that one can evaluate the residual and Jacobian at a disjoint subset of the mesh cells (this is useful for intrusive ROMs)
+- built-in support for a sample mesh: this mean that one can evaluate the residual and Jacobian at a disjoint subset of the mesh cells (this is useful for intrusive ROMs, but in general for other purposes too)

 Click below to check the documentation for more details: